Code-Institute-Submissions/function_band/README.md

 * A call to action link to encourage users to get in touch for pricing information
 * A series of images of the band and past events
 * Contact form for users to submit details of themselves and event
-* A button allowing users to submit form once completed
+* A button allowing users to submit the form once completed

 ### Features Left to Implement